GThorns/mabassessment/README.md

 # mabassessment
-- To run section 1 (MAB contact us) please right click and run the TestRunner.java in JUnit Found in /src/test/java/com/tech/selenium/tests/TestRunner.java
+- To run section 1 (MAB contact us) please right click and run the TestRunner.java in JUnit (In Eclipse) Found in /src/test/java/com/tech/selenium/tests/TestRunner.java

 - To run section 2 (API Test) please select the test you wish to run, and right click, click run as and run in TestNG.